EliteAsian123/EliteAsians-Unity-Extensions/Extensions/MouseSimulation.md

-# MouseSimulation
+# ~~MouseSimulation~~

+> **Warning**
+>
+> This class is **obsolete**.
+Use Unity's new [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.4/manual/QuickStartGuide.html)
+> with `Mouse.current.WarpCursorPosition` and `VirtualMouseInput` instead.
+> Unity's Input System provides more crossplatform compatibility than this class which only provides support for `Windows 10` and some `Linux` systems.

 This static class gives you the ability to move the player's mouse cursor and simulate a mouse click.
 This usually is not recommended, but it is really useful for controller support in desktop games.

-> **Warning**
->
-> This class only works on Windows and Ubuntu (or any other linux distro that uses X11).
-> It will **not work** on Mac OS X.
-> I hope to add support for Mac OS X in the future, but I currently don't have access to a Mac.

 ```cs
 using UnityEngine;